hi @Andrew Wynd here's the schema for that FAQ page:

 • Services and site features

-• Boundaries (if required)
+• Boundaries where required

-These are typically used for:
+These surveys are used for:

 • Planning permits